Chaitanya5068/python_chatbot/README.md

  requests (for API integration)

-5. Sample Questions to Ask:
+5.Sample Questions to Ask:

- "What's the weather in Pune?"
+ What's the weather in Pune?

- "Will it rain in Mumbai today?"
+ Will it rain in Mumbai today?

- "What is 25 * 4 + 2?"
+ What is 25 * 4 + 2?

- "Who is Rani Lakshmi Bai?"
+ Who is Rani Lakshmi Bai?

- "What is the time now?"
+ What is the time now?

- "Tell me the date of tomorrow"
+ Tell me the date of tomorrow

  6.How to Set It Up: